inv2004/strava_nim/README.md

 - [x] Download watts stream from strava
 - [x] Find best intervals for the mentioned plan
 - [x] Store result into spreadsheet
-- [x] Process all for all stored users
+- [x] Process for all stored users

 ### Build
 ```shell